The Anderson Model of Burnout Prevention (AMBP™)

 The AMBP™ makes the progression visible so it can be interrupted before the threshold is crossed.

-Each zones is reversible with timely, intentional action.
+Each zone is reversible with timely, intentional action.

 Zone 1.
 Activation Zone - Early Stress Signals